wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>4.
 Funeral Papyrus of the Wonder King</b></summary>
 - *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Apotropaism.*
-- You gain two [skill points](/2020/11/09/base-rules/#stats--skills) in "Curses".
+- You gain two [skill points](/2020/11/09/base-rules/#stats--skills) in "Embalming".
-- You have learned to smell the subtle fragrances of curses.
+- You have learned to smell and detect the subtle fragrances of curses.
 - Roll 1D4, you gain the following spell: 1.
 [Amulet of the Open Hand](/2020/11/13/amulet-of-the-open-hand/), 2.
 [Heka Mirror](/2020/11/13/heka-mirror/), 3.
 [Seal of Retribution](/2020/11/13/seal-of-retribution/), 4.
 [Seal of the Wonder King](/2020/11/13/seal-of-the-wonder-king/)
 </details>